-One of the things I noticed as I ranked up from early levels is that people played some bad cards.
+One of the things I noticed from players starting out is that people played some cards that seem good but are actually quite bad.
 I will go ahead and list them here and briefly explain why they’re bad.

 This is another card that usually just gets eaten up by better minions and is seemingly valued because of the Taunt and high Health.
 Compare Silverback Patriarch to Shieldbearer – for 2 extra mana you get 1 attack stat.
 While if you were to play Sen'jin Shieldmasta for 4 mana, you get an additional 3 stats!